 It is very important to schedule the discussions well in advance.
 This can be done by circulating a sign-up sheet among the students in your class.

-However, you must limit the number of people who are allowed to sign up for a particular date.
-Otherwise, none of the students will want to sign up for the first discussion.
+However, you must limit the number of people signing up for a particular date.
+Otherwise, noone will sign up for the first discussions!